 Streams are typically affected by sewage or industrial run off from further up the catchment.
 The bathing water is not influenced by any freshwater inputs, the main river in the area is the Braint and that enters the Menai Strait south of the beach and is not known to have any impact on bathing water quality.

 Natural Resources Wales samplers make visual observations of the beach at every visit.
 This includes assessments of sewage debris, animal faeces, litter and oil or tar.
-At Llanddwyn, data are available for the four year assessment period from 2012-2015.
-Sewage debris was observed in trace amounts on less than ten per cent of occasions.
+At Llanddwyn, data are available for the four year assessment period from 2014-2017.
+Sewage debris was not observed at this bathing water.
 Trace amounts of animal faeces were noted at the site on a minority of occasions.
-Trace amounts of litter were observed at the bathing water the majority of the time.
+Trace amounts of litter were observed at the bathing water between twenty per cent and one third of the time.
 Oil and tarry residues were not noted at this site.

 Poorly maintained private sewage treatment facilities could be a source of pollution, therefore the registration of all private sewage systems in Wales is required by 30 June 2012.
 The primary aim of this exercise is to provide increased protection for the environment and sensitive features such as bathing water beaches.
 Where properties are identified in the catchment that are not on mains sewerage, Natural Resources Wales will endeavour to ensure registration has been made.